 The first directions hearing in a sexual offence trial is mainly aimed at case management to make sure that everything is tracking along efficiently and appropriately.

 A directions hearing enables the Court, amongst other things, to check that witnesses are available and that the accused has funds in place to pay for their representation.
-People can raise preliminary issues that they think will effect the duration of the trial or other issues.
+People can raise preliminary issues that they think will affect the duration of the trial or other issues.

-The Judge will make any necessary orders or directions relating to the case.
+During a directions hearing, the Judge will make any necessary orders or directions relating to the case.